exlskills/course-statistics-introduction/00_Basic Probability/00_Probability Spaces/01_Sample Spaces/index.md

 - **Sample Space 4:** The spaces consists of 2 outcomes, picture & non picture

-These are just a few of the sample spaces that you can define from a single experiment, but it is impertinent that you define you sample spaces well, otherwise, probabilities are meaningless!!
+These are just a few of the sample spaces that you can define from a single experiment, but it is impertinent that you define you sample spaces well, otherwise, probabilities are meaningless!

+Any outcome or collection of outcomes in a sample space is called an _event_.
+In the example where the only two outcomes are either **Black** or **Red**, each event has 26 points.
+This may feel counterintuitive but as you explore more probabilities, you'll find this begins to make sense.
+In the next card we will begin to explore what defines a probability space.